GoetzDeBouville/RuskoRadio/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Project Roadmap:
+✅Add binding of album cover image (using Itunes search API???) - Open for discussion 😁
 - Add dark theme support
 - Add alarm manager (screen for alarm settings)
 - Add localizations
-- Add binding of album cover image (using Itunes search API???) - Open for discussion 😁
 - Add dialog message for novigation to permission list
 - Fix notification (that doesn't apear in case the phone is in battery safety mode)